 The exposed steel should then be primed with SigmaCover 2, applied at a film thickness of 100 microns dry film.

 Once the coating is dry, lightly abrade the surrounding sound coatings by 25-30mm to remove any existing sealer coat, before reinstating the specified thickness of intumescent paint using original PPG Steelguard intumescent coatings.
 Take care when doing this, so that you do not excessively overlap the intumescent paint or topcoat that already exists.

 Allow the surface to dry, abrading where necessary to achieve a suitable finish.
-Overcoat repaired areas using a brush or roller with the original topcoat to the original dry film thickness, making sure to overlap the sound finish by 50mm this time round.
+Overcoat repaired areas using a brush or roller with the original topcoat to the original dry film thickness.
+Make sure to overlap the sound finish by 50mm this time round.

 Topcoat and Surface of Intumescent Coating

-Any areas of loosely adhered topcoat should be removed and the surface should be lightly abraded, before ensuring all exposed areas of intumescent paint are clean, dry and free from debris.
+Remove any areas of loosely adhered topcoat.
+Then the abrade the surface lightly.
+Afterwards ensure all exposed areas of intumescent paint are clean, dry and free from debris.

 Now, reinstate the intumescent paint to the original specified thickness, using the original Steelguard intumescent paint coating.
 Again, take care not to overlap the existing intumescent or topcoat too much.
-Certain grades of Steelguard Intumescent filler can be purchased for these kind of repairs.
+You can purchase certain grades of Steelguard Intumescent filler for these kind of repairs.

 Allow the surface to dry before over-coating the repaired areas with the original topcoat.
 Be sure to use the original dry film thickness and overlap the sound areas which already exist by 50mm.

-Regular inspections should be carried out on the condition of the Intumescent paint coatings, Check for mechanical damage, especially at low levels, and touch these up as and when they are found in accordance with the repair procedures previously outlined.
+Carry out regular inspections to the condition of the paint coatings.
+Also check for mechanical damage, especially at low levels.
+Touch these up as and when you find them in accordance with the repair procedures previously outlined.